Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: TANGO Decision Engine

 \textbf{Linear Layers and Dropout}: The given architecture details two consecutive dense layers within a neural model.
 Dense layers, or fully connected layers, ensure each neuron from the input communicates with every output neuron.
 A weight matrix, alongside a bias vector, determines their connection.
 A scaled exponential linear unit (SELU) function is applied post the first layer,

 where the parameters $\tilde{\lambda}$ and $\tilde{\alpha}$ are predefined scaling coefficients.
-Experimentally, we have observed that the SELU and Alpha Dropout combination exhibits remarkable performance.
-SELU ensures stable activation across layers by promoting self-normalizing properties, and Alpha Dropout preserves the stability, minimizing issues like vanishing or exploding gradients.
-The entire transformation can be expressed as,

-where $\tilde{y}$ is the final output, $\tilde{W}_1, \tilde{W}_2$ and $\tilde{b}_1, \tilde{b}_2$ are the weight matrices and bias vectors of first and second linear layer, respectively.
-The model's output is derived from applying the \emph{log-softmax} function to the ultimate linear layer.
-This output signifies the log probabilities corresponding to various actions within the action space.
-These approaches improve generalization capabilities and expedite the convergence process.
-Furthermore, acknowledging the dynamic nature of the 6G network environment, we integrate a \emph{learning rate scheduler} into the framework.
+Experimentally, we have observed that the SELU and Alpha Dropout~\cite{REINFORCEGuo} combination exhibits remarkable performance.
+Furthermore, acknowledging the dynamic nature of the 6G network environment, we integrate a \emph{learning rate scheduler}~\cite{REINFORCEXiong} into the framework.
 It allows for the adaptive adjustment of the learning rate throughout the training process.
 This method contributes to enhancing training stability and promotes more efficient convergence~\cite{reflearningrateXu}.

 \textbf{Readout}: In GNNs, the readout phase involves creating a unified representation of the entire graph by applying a function to the individual representations of all nodes.
 This function, which can be trained to improve performance, can include methods such as summing node representations, averaging them, or using advanced techniques such as attention mechanisms to determine each node's importance.
 The resulting comprehensive graph representation contains the complete graph information.
 It can be used as input for subsequent models, such as a multilayer perceptron (MLP), to perform tasks like classification or regression for final predictions.
 This phase is essential for generating a vector that captures the graph's key features and structure, enabling effective decision-making based on the entire graph rather than individual nodes.